scuttlerobot/SCUTTLE/hardware/electronics/README.md

-ELECTRONICS SUBFOLDER README:
+### ELECTRONICS SUBFOLDER README:

-This folder holds electronics info for SCUTTLE
+This folder contains electronics design files for SCUTTLE.
+Wiring diagrams are found on the [SCUTTLE Webpage]{mxet.github.io/SCUTTLE}